attepajula/pentago/1st_Week_Report.md

 # What have you done this week?
 - I have crated a repository and chosen a subject.
 I wrote the specs document also.
 Nothing fancy yet.
 # How has the project progressed?
 - I have been very busy this week so not much.
+I studied only a couple hours of this course.
 # What did you learn this week / today?
 - I learned about different algorithms and time requirements in interpreted languages.
 # What has been unclear or problematic?